ronylpatil/test_package/README.rst

 Bugs/Requests
 -------------

-Please use the `GitHub issue tracker <https://github.com/ronylpatil/dummypackage12624/issues>`_ to submit bugs or request features.
+Please use the `GitHub issue tracker <https://github.com/ronylpatil/chatInsights/issues>`_ to submit bugs or request features.

 Changelog
 ---------

-Consult the `Changelog <add changelog link here>`__ page for fixes and enhancements of each version.
+Consult the `Changelog <https://github.com/ronylpatil/chatInsights/releases>`__ page for fixes and enhancements of each version.

 License